efagioli01/Professional-Readme-generator/READMEOUT.md

 ## Installation
-to install dependancies run the follow command install inquirer and run node index.js in the termial to start generating
+to install dependancies run the follow command install inquirer and run node index .js to start generating

 ## License